B-UMMI/Chewie-NS/docs/user_interface/schemas.rst

     :align: center
     :scale: 80%

-Clicking on the **Schema Details** button will take to the :doc:`schema_overview` page where more detailed information on the schemas of each species is preented.
+Clicking on the **Schema Details** button will take to the :doc:`schema_overview` page where more detailed information on the schemas of each species is presented.